Choosing an Event Photographer - What Actually Matters

 After the event:

 Delivery speed, selection, and consistency are part of the service.
-Late or uneven delivery creates friction, especially for corporate use.
+Late or uneven delivery creates friction, and it's something worth discussing upfront.

 Communication is part of the service.

 Most clients don't think about communication until something goes wrong.
-In practice, how a photographer communicates — before, during, and after — is just as much a part of the service as the photos themselves.
-You should know what to expect and when to expect it, without having to chase anyone for answers.
+In practice, how a photographer communicates - before, during, and after - is just as much a part of the service as the photos themselves.
+You should have a clear sense of what to expect and when, without having to follow up or wonder.
+If that clarity isn't there from the beginning, it rarely improves later.

 Events don’t repeat.
 There are no second takes.